 Companies like Oreo use both forms of sugar (beet and cane sugar) because they rely on different suppliers, which also makes it very difficult to trace the sugar back to its source.

-That said, Mondelez International, the multinational company that owns Oreos and also Sour Patch Kids, has confirmed the use of bone char by their suppliers.
+Mondelez International, the multinational company that owns Oreos also owns Sour Patch Kids, confirmed that they source sugar from a mix of suppliers, including ones that use bone char.

 Other Controversial Ingredients In Sour Patch Kids

-Besides sugar, there are other ingredients that spark up a lot of debate in the vegan community, and they should be definitely taken into consideration by anyone wanting to lead a vegan diet.
+Besides sugar, other ingredients spark up a lot of debate in the vegan community, and they should be taken into consideration by anyone wanting to follow a vegan lifestyle.

 Artificial Flavors & Colors